Purpose: Develops quadriceps along front area of thigh.

 - Listen to your body – Stop if you feel pain or dizziness.

-Seated Movements (For Beginners & Limited Mobility)
+Chair-Based Routines (For Beginners & Limited Ability)

 1. Seated Marching